United States v. Throckmorton: Supreme Court

 By contrast, "the doctrine is equally well settled that the court will not set aside a judgment because it was founded on a fraudulent instrument, or perjured evidence, or for any matter which was actually presented and considered in the judgment assailed" Miller wrote, quoting a work on res judicata, since it was usually the parties' responsibility to unearth evidence of fraud during the original action.
 There was only one American precedent that suggested otherwise.

-Miller reviewed some of the precedents in the case, starting with Tovey v Young, a 1702 case heard by the English Court of Chancery, where a merchant who had unsuccessfully sought to recover from a cheesemonger who had sold to his agent even after the merchant had let the cheesemonger know he had revoked the buyer's purchasing authority asked for a new trial, having learned since the judgement that the supposedly primary defense witness was a partner of the cheesemonger's.
+Miller reviewed some of the precedents in the case, starting with Tovey v Young, a 1702 case heard by the English Court of Chancery, where a merchant who had unsuccessfully sought to recover from a cheesemonger who had sold to his agent even after the merchant had let the cheesemonger know he had revoked the buyer's purchasing authority asked for a new trial, having learned since the judgment that the supposedly primary defense witness was a partner of the cheesemonger's.
 The case had already been unsuccessfully appealed to the Master of the Rolls, and Miller quoted the opinion of Lord Keeper Nathan Wright: "New matter may in some cases be ground for relief, but it must not be what was tried before; nor, when it consists in swearing only, will I ever grant a new trial, unless it appears by deeds, or writing, or that a witness on whose testimony the verdict was given was convicted of perjury, or the jury attainted."

 That passage had been cited in an 1814 opinion of New York's Court of Chancery, denying a new trial to a salt merchant.
-After a judgement against him for breach of contract, the man had learned that the plaintiff had arranged a fictitious salt sale with one of his witnesses at a price over market value in order to win a higher damage award.
+After a judgment against him for breach of contract, the man had learned that the plaintiff had arranged a fictitious salt sale with one of his witnesses at a price over market value in order to win a higher damage award.
 Chancellor James Kent noted that the merchant had to have known that the price of salt would be an issue at trial, and could reasonably have been expected to prepare evidence of that.